waterlinked/waterlinked.github.io/docs/dvl/dead-reckoning.md

 ## Orientation

-The calculation of the orientation of the DVL is based upon the accelerometer and gyrometer measurements of its IMU.
+The calculation of the orientation of the DVL is based upon the accelerometer and gyroscope measurements of its IMU.
 The orientation is represented by roll, pitch, and yaw angles, and can be viewed in the GUI [dashboard](../gui/dashboard/) or be fetched by [API](../dvl-protocol/#dead-reckoning-report).

 - Roll is a rotation around the X axis of the DVL
 - Pitch is a rotation around the Y axis of the DVL